 Dan Bryant is a native Oregonian who grew up in Albany, but who has lived across the country and in Europe before coming to Eugene in 1991 as our Senior Minister.
 Prior to that he served churches in California, Oklahoma, Indiana and Germany.
 He received the Bachelor of Arts from Phillips University in 1978.
 In 1984 he was awarded a Masters of Divinity and Doctor of Ministry from the School of Theology at Claremont.
 He is active in the local interfaith community and helped to establish the Progressive Clergy Association and the Lane Institute of Faith and Education (www.laneinstitute.org).
 He has received the Ecumenist of the Year Award from Ecumenical Ministries of Oregon, the Humanitarian of the Year Award from the Jewish Federation of Lane County, the Murnane Social Justice Award from Catholic Community Services, the Faith in Action Award from United Way of Lane County, the Martin Luther King, Jr. Leadership Award from the Eugene Human Rights Commission and the Turtle Award from the City Club of Eugene.
 He is a past-President of Ecumenical Ministries of Oregon and the City Club of Eugene.
 He has served on the local boards for United Way, ACLU and Planned Parenthood.
 Currently he chairs the board for Opportunity Village Eugene (www.opportunityvillageeugene.org).
 He also chairs the Public Policy Committee of Ecumenical Ministries of Oregon (www.emoregon.org).
 His wife, Judy, is the Director of Finance and Administration for BRING Recycling.
 They have a son who is in working on a Ph.D. in particle physics at the University of Chicago and a daughter who is an assistant camera operator in Los Angeles.

-Pastor to the congregation, April provides leadership and support to small groups, committees, and mission groups, as well as pastoral care for the membership of the church.
+Full time Pastor to the congregation, April’s pastoral care and administrative leadership of the church extends into development and support of small groups, committees, and local mission teams.
 She oversees the day-to-day activities of the church staff and volunteers, provides support and long range planning in the areas of education, stewardship, and leadership development.
-April was hired as Associate Pastor to FCC Eugene in July 2009 after working in the areas of campus ministry at UC Santa Cruz and hospital chaplaincy in San Francisco, CA. April is a graduate of Cornell College in Mt.
-Vernon, IA & Pacific School of Religion in Berkeley, CA. She is blessed with a busy family including partner Kelly and children Hannah and Thomas.
-Catch April in the office most days and otherwise in the woods or at the movies.
+April was hired as Associate Pastor to FCC Eugene in July 2009 after working in the areas of campus ministry at UC Santa Cruz (2004-2008) and chaplaincy in San Francisco, CA (2000-2002).
+April is a graduate of Cornell College in Mt.
+Vernon, IA (BA Religious Studies, minor Spanish, 1999) & Pacific School of Religion in Berkeley, CA (MDiv 2002).
+She was ordained at Lafayette Christian Church in Lafayette, CA in October 2004.
+She is blessed with a busy family including partner Kelly and children Hannah and Thomas.
+Catch April in the office most days except Tuesdays.
+Otherwise find her in the woods, at the movies, or on Instagram.

 Nancy Anderson has worked for First Christian since September of 1999.
 She directs our adult choir and our youth choir (know as Y.I.P. (young inspired performers)).
 Nancy has also been the Music and Choir Director at Sheldon High School since 1993.
 She loves Ireland and has taken many trips there, including youth trips.